 This is generally paid at the time you file your state income tax return.
 This may be a separate filing if your state does not have an income tax.

-It’s also important to note that nine US states will not allow vendors to accept resale certificates that were issued out of state.
+It’s also important to note that ten US states will not allow vendors to accept resale certificates that were issued out of state.

 For example, if you have a North Carolina resale certificate but try to buy an item tax-free in Maryland, your Maryland vendor will be unable to accept your North Carolina-issued resale certificate.